 It’s believed that detoxing your body at least once a year helps flush out any unwanted toxins or impurities, allowing our organs to have some much-needed rest and rejuvenation.
 But in reality, a juice fast does very little to help your body.

-What you should do instead is get rid of unhealthy foods and go on a clean diet to help your body detox itself.
+Instead, you should get rid of unhealthy foods and go on a clean diet to help your body detox itself.
 By following the 5-day detox diet meal plan, it should be pretty easy to get started on your detox program without missing any necessary meals throughout the day.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!